arodriguez83/S100B_biosensor/README.md

 # S100B_biosensor
-Thisnotebook analyses the data from the biosensor experiment lead by Alexander Rodríguez This is an R notebook
+This notebook analyses the data from the S100B-biosensor experiment lead by Alexander Rodríguez This is an R notebook

 # Analysis AuEs